habdalnaser/interquartile-range-IQR/README.md

-# interquartile-range-IQR
+# Interquartile range(IQR) implementaion

-sample implementation for calculating quartiles
+This is a simple implementation for one of the approaches for calculating first quartile, third quartile, median and interquartile range IQR in java programming language.